 4. Incorrectly telling time

-If you ask for the time and sometime tells you it’s halb drei (“half three”), you would probably assume that it’s 3:30.
+If you ask for the time and someone tells you it’s halb drei (“half three”), you would probably assume that it’s 3:30.
 However, in German, time is measured with respect to the next hour, rather than the previous one.
-Therefore, halb drei means that there’s a half an hour until three o’clock — so it’s 2:30, not 3:30.
+Therefore, halb drei means that there’s half an hour until three o’clock — so it’s 2:30, not 3:30.